In Search of My Sunshine

 I'm thinking of writing daily responses to the chapters I get through in my readings, and maybe I should just write responses to most of the things I read about in magazines or online, etc. But for now, a final promise:

 I don't know if I've fully come to terms with who I am as a person, but I think I'm on the right path to succeed in life.
 Finally.
-I'll try any and all tips that are suggested in this book, and I'm going to dedicate my life to getting things back in order anyway I can.
+I'll try all the tips that are suggested in this book, and I'm going to dedicate my life to getting things back in order anyway I can.